-If you have a complaint, please contact our Client Care Manager, Miss Laura Prysor-Jones.
-You can contact her by post at this office, or via e-mail at email@example.com.
-It is preferable that you do put your concerns into writing, but if you would prefer not to, or if you would find it difficult to do so, she can be contacted through our main office number 0151 639 8273.
+If you have a complaint, please contact our Client Care Manager, Michael Ward.
+You can contact them by post at this office, or via e-mail at email@example.com.
+It is preferable that you do put your concerns into writing, but if you would prefer not to, or if you would find it difficult to do so, he can be contacted through our main office number 0151 639 8273.

 To explain to you how long this process might take we have included our target times for each stage of the process.
 Where, for any reason, it is not possible to observe any of these limits we will let you know and explain why.

 On receipt of your complaint our Client Care Manager will send you a letter acknowledging your complaint and might invite you to a meeting to discuss your concerns.
 We will open a file for your complaint in our system and the Client Care Manager will examine the file that we have on the work that we have been doing for you.
 We would look to acknowledge your complaint within two days of receiving it and will complete our initial examination within fourteen days.